Windows Modules Installer Worker High CPU Usage: Causes and Fixes

 It also handles regular maintenance tasks like deleting temporary files, managing disk space, and optimizing performance.
 This process usually starts automatically when your system connects to the internet.

-Reasons for Windows Module Installer Worker High CPU Usage
+Why Does Windows Modules Installer Worker Cause High CPU Usage?

-• Post-Update Cleanup: After updates, the system runs background tasks like file cleanup and system optimization, which can temporarily increase CPU load.
+• Post-update cleanup is running: After updates, the system runs background tasks like file cleanup and system optimization, which can temporarily increase CPU load.

-Top 6 Solutions to Fix Windows Modules Installer Worker High CPU Usage Issue
+How Do I Fix Windows Modules Installer Worker High CPU Usage?

 Try the Windows Update Troubleshooter